opal/opal/docs/releasing.md

 - Commit the updated changelog along with the version bump using this commit message:
   "Release v1.2.3"
 - Push the commit and run `bin/rake release` to release the new version to Rubygems
-- Go to GitHub releases and create a new release from the latest tag pasting the contents from CHANGELOG.md
+- Go to GitHub releases and create a new release from the latest tag pasting the contents from CHANGELOG.md (or UNRELEASED.md for pre-releases)

 ## Opal docs

 - Open `opal-docs` and run `bin/build v1.2.3`
 - Then run `bin/deploy`

-## Opal site
+## [skip for pre-releases] Opal site

 - Open `opal.github.io` and update the opal version in the `Gemfile`
 - run `bin/build`